How to Remove Your Info from FastPeopleSearch | The Discoverability Company

 Plan to re-check FastPeopleSearch and the other major people-search sites every two to three months.
 It takes just a few minutes each time, and catching a re-listing early means it spends less time indexed in Google.

 If you have tried these steps and are still stuck, or if you just do not have the time, we can help.
-Book a consultation or book removal services and we will take it from here.
+Reach out to our team and we will take it from here.

 The Federal Trade Commission has spent years pushing for clearer rules in this space.
 Its privacy and security guidance for businesses outlines expectations around data minimization and consumer access, but those rules apply unevenly to the people-search model because much of the underlying data is technically public record.
 The Electronic Privacy Information Center has documented how the aggregation of individually innocuous records, a name here, an address there, creates privacy harms that no single record would cause on its own.
 That aggregation problem is exactly why opting out of FastPeopleSearch while ignoring Whitepages, Spokeo, or TruePeopleSearch doesn't move the needle much.

-A separate Pew Research report on digital identity noted that Americans' online footprints now extend far beyond what they intentionally share.
-Voter rolls, property transfers, and court records filed in Phoenix or Cleveland in 1998 are fully indexed and searchable today.
-Privacy professionals at the International Association of Privacy Professionals consistently flag that individual opt-outs are a short-term tactic, not a strategy.
+A separate Pew Research report on digital identity noted that online footprints now extend far beyond what people intentionally share.
+Voter rolls, property transfers, and older court records are fully indexed and searchable today.
+Privacy professionals at the International Association of Privacy Professionals consistently point out that individual opt-outs are a short-term tactic.
 A durable reduction in exposure requires treating the source records, not just the aggregator sites, as the real problem to solve.

-An early-stage SaaS founder in Austin discovered his home address was surfacing on FastPeopleSearch directly beneath his LinkedIn profile in Google results.
-Prospective investors were seeing it before they ever clicked through to his company page.
-The address was being pulled from a 2019 Texas registered-agent filing for an LLC he had since dissolved.
-We submitted the FastPeopleSearch removal, updated the dissolved LLC's registered-agent record to a commercial agent address, and flagged the cached Google result for expedited removal.
-Within three weeks, the home address result had dropped off the first two pages of results for his name entirely.
+Founders often discover their home addresses surfacing on FastPeopleSearch directly beneath their professional profiles in search results.
+Prospective investors see this before they ever click through to a company page.
+The address is often pulled from registered-agent filings for older business entities.
+We submit the FastPeopleSearch removal, update the registered-agent records to a commercial address, and flag the cached search results for expedited removal.
+This process usually clears the home address from the first few pages of search results.

-The scale of the people-search industry is bigger than most people realize.
-The International Association of Privacy Professionals estimated in 2023 that the global data broker market generates over $200 billion in annual revenue, with U.S.-based firms accounting for the largest share.
+The scale of the people-search industry is massive.
+The International Association of Privacy Professionals notes that the global data broker market generates massive annual revenue, with U.S.-based firms accounting for the largest share.
 FastPeopleSearch sits at the free, consumer-facing end of that market, but it draws from the same commercial data pipelines used by paid services.
-That's why a single opt-out rarely produces lasting results: the source data refreshes continuously, and FastPeopleSearch re-ingests it on a rolling basis.
+A single opt-out rarely produces lasting results because the source data refreshes continuously, and FastPeopleSearch re-ingests it on a rolling basis.

 The privacy stakes are concrete.
-A 2022 study cited by the FTC's consumer guide on online tracking found that personal data aggregated from free people-search sites is a primary resource used in targeted phishing and social engineering attacks.
+The FTC's consumer guide on online tracking notes that personal data aggregated from free people-search sites is a primary resource used in targeted phishing and social engineering attacks.
 Combining a name, a home address, a phone number, and a list of relatives from a single free profile page gives a bad actor most of what they need to impersonate someone or gain a target's trust.
-That risk isn't theoretical: the FTC logged over 5.7 million fraud and identity theft reports in 2023 alone, a record high.
-Removing your profile from FastPeopleSearch reduces the surface area for that kind of attack, even if it doesn't eliminate it entirely.
+That risk is real.
+The FTC logs millions of fraud and identity theft reports every year.
+Removing your profile from FastPeopleSearch reduces the surface area for that kind of attack.

 Drew Chapin